icon-community/docs.icon.community/pages/advanced-topics/tutorials/2023-07-11-xcall-tutorials-creating-a-cross-chain-voting-dapp-part-2.md

 ## Conclusion

-In this second part of the tutorial we deployed the Java smart contract to the Berlin Testnet of ICON and the Solidity contract to the Sepolia testnet of Ethereum and we interacted with xCall by casting a vote on the origin chain and sending a cross chain message to the destination chain which then allowed us to have a copy of the votes on both chain.
+In this second part of the tutorial we deployed the Java smart contract to the Berlin Testnet of ICON and the Solidity contract to the Sepolia testnet of Ethereum and we interacted with ICON GMP (xCall) by casting a vote on the origin chain and sending a cross chain message to the destination chain which then allowed us to have a copy of the votes on both chain.

-By doing this we learned what xCall is and how it allows us as developers to have cross chain communication between different blockchains.
+By doing this we learned what ICON GMP (xCall) is and how it allows us as developers to have cross chain communication between different blockchains.

-We invite you to use xCall and give your projects cross chain capabilities and we are excited to see the great projects that xCall can make possible so that we can continue connecting chains in the blockchain space!.
+We invite you to use ICON GMP (xCall) and give your projects cross chain capabilities and we are excited to see the great projects that ICON GMP (xCall) can make possible so that we can continue connecting chains in the blockchain space!.

 ## Further Resources
 * Smart contracts in the official docs: https://docs.icon.community/icon-stack/smart-contracts